yoshakami/MSM-Deluxe-Tools/README.md

 dump.py -------- Dump all textures to png

 hexf.py --------- Convert decimal to hex-float

+hz.py ----------- Convert wav files in cwd to their correct in-game sample rate.

 isox.py --------- MSM iso/wbfs extract and compress